What Is LombardiLetter.com?

 John Whitefoot, BA

 John Whitefoot is an editor at Lombardi Financial, specializing in low-priced investment opportunities.
-He contributes to Lombardi’s Profit Confidential newsletter.
+He contributes to Lombardi’s Lombardi Letter newsletter.

 John has been a financial writer since the late 1990s and has written on everything from penny stocks to blue-chip stocks to the broader issues that affect the stock market.